 Duration: Half a day

-Cost: About $170 per person (includes private transport, driver, park entrance and canoe fee)
+Cost: About $200 per person (includes private transport, driver, park fee, canoe fee, packed lunch and bottled water)

 The Momela Lakes in the northeast of Arusha National Park are seven shallow, alkaline lakes that are fed by underground water.
 They’re a sanctuary for various resident and migratory water bird species.